Chennai 600028: Plot

 The story revolves around two local cricket league teams that compete against each other in local matches and consider each other as sworn enemies.
 Royapuram Rockers are on top of the chain and keep bashing the Sharks year after year.
 The heroes of the movie are the Sharks' team.

-The story begins when Raghu's parents move from Royapuram to Visalakshi Thottam, Chennai 600 028.
-Raghu is a member of the Royapuram Rockers Cricket team, and a college student living with his parents.
-He has no choice but to move with them although he detests the area.
+The story begins when Raghu's parents move from Royapuram to Visalakshi Thottam, Chennai 600028.
+Raghu is a member of the Royapuram Rockers cricket team, and a college student living with his parents.
+He has no choice but to move with them, although he detests the area.
 He is not very excited at the prospect of living in the same area as his sworn enemies.
 Raghu is faithful to his teammates, but they ignore him because of the distance.
-Angered at being replaced by a new guy in the team in one of the matches, Raghu estranges himself from cricket and the Rockers.
+Angered at being replaced by a new guy in the team in one of the matches, Raghu distances himself from cricket and the Rockers.

-Raghu informs of Pazhani's sister Selvi's love for Karthik to him.
-This incident initiates Raghu's friendship with a few Sharks team players and eventually gets induced into the team.
+Raghu informs him of Pazhani's sister Selvi's love for Karthik.
+This incident initiates Raghu's friendship with a few Sharks team players and eventually gets him induced into the team.
 Raghu practices with the Sharks to play against the Rockers in the upcoming Radio Mirchi trophy.
 Pazhani, who soon learns of his sister and Karthik's love affair is disappointed and then there is a tiff amongst the friends.
-The team splits up for a while, but Karthik apologizes to Pazhani and they make up.
-The team reunites and starts practicing for the trophy once again.
+The team splits up for a while, but Karthik apologises to Pazhani and they make up.
+The team reunites and starts practising for the trophy once again.
 Unfortunately, Karthik is stabbed by his brother's enemies and is rendered unfit to play the match.
 Pazhani replaces Karthik as the captain and the team heads for the match.

-Under tight pressure and with a nail biting finish, the Sharks finally defeat the Rockers in the semi-finals of the tournament.
-In the finals they meet their enemies, a group of school kids named Bad Boys-II who practice by bunking school to play cricket on the beach.
-The kids are really good and the Sharks know it because they have lost badly to them once before.
+Under tight pressure and with a nail-biting finish, the Sharks finally defeat the Rockers in the semi-finals of the tournament.
+In the finals, they meet their enemies, a group of school kids named Bad Boys-II who practice by shirking school to play cricket on the beach.
+The kids are a really good team, and the Sharks know it because they have lost badly to them once before.

-The movie ends with the team really struggling to keep it up in the game.
+The movie ends with the team really struggling to stay in the game.